 b.
-Atual Knowledge
+Actual Knowledge

 i.
 Postsecondary Standard.
-The University has actual knowledge of, and is required to respond to, allegations of sexual harassment when notice is provided to the Title IX Coordinator/Director or an official with authority to institute corrective measures on behalf of FSU.
+The University has actual knowledge of, and is required to respond to, allegations of sexual harassment when notice is provided to the Title IX Coordinator or an official with authority to institute corrective measures on behalf of FSU.

 Whether an employee is an official with authority to institute corrective measures will depend largely on the circumstances of the allegation.
-Therefore, Ceomplainants are encouraged to file complaints directly with the Title IX Coordinator/Director, a Deputy Title IX Coordinator, or through one of the University's online reporting systems.
+Therefore, complainants are encouraged to file complaints directly with the Title IX Coordinator/Director, a Deputy Title IX Coordinator, or through one of the University's online reporting systems.

-ii.
+- ii.
 K-12 Standard.
 The school has actual knowledge of, and is required to respond to, allegations of sexual harassment when notice is provided to any employee.

-Nothing in this definition or standards is intended to interfere with FSU's current practices of reporting child abuse, defining mandatory reporters, or providing confidential services.
+Nothing in this definition or standards is intended to interfere with FSU's current practices of reporting child abuse, defining mandatory reporters, or providing confidential services. - c.

-- c.
 Complainant.
-The person who has experienced the alleged sexual harassment.
-This person is considered a complainant regardless of whether they choose to file a formal complaint of sexual harassment under Title IX.
 An individual who is alleged to be the victim of conduct that could constitute sexual harassment - d.
 Respondent.
-The pserson accused of the alleged sexual harassment.
 An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment - e.
 Formal Complaint - i.
-A document that alleges sexual harassment against a respondent and requests an investigation of the allegation that is either: - 3.
-Filed by a complainant, or - 4.
+A document that alleges sexual harassment against a respondent and requests an investigation of the allegation that is either: - 1.
+Filed by a complainant, or - 2.
 Signed by the Title IX Coordinator/Director or designee; and - ii.
 Is filed at the time the complainant is participating or attempting to participate in the educational program or activity of the University. - f.
 Supportive Measures.
-Individualized services reasonably and equitably available to complainants and respondents that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other partyparticipant, while designed to ensure equal educational access, protect safety, or deter sexual harassment.
-See Policy 2-2, Appendix F and section IX.
-D sections X.C. and X.D (interim measures).
+Individualized services reasonably and equitably available to complainants and respondents that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party, while designed to ensure equal educational access, protect safety, or deter sexual harassment.
+See Policy 2-2, sections X.C. and X.D (interim measures).